 Before we jump into the specifics of a title loan, let’s begin by looking at its simplest definition.

-A car title loans is when someone borrows money and uses their vehicle’s title as collateral.
+Title loans are when someone borrows money and uses their vehicle’s title as collateral.
 In doing so, they agree to the lender puts a lien on their car’s title.
 They also hand over the physical title in exchange for the money.

 When the borrower pays back the loan, they receive their title back.
 However, if they default, the lender has the option to sell the vehicle in order to recoup their investment.